nickbrandt/GitLab/doc/user/packages/container_registry/index.md

 This view will:

 - Show all the image repositories that belong to the project.
 - Allow you to [delete](#delete-images-from-within-gitlab) one or more image repository.
 - Allow you to navigate to the image repository details page.
-	- Show a **Quick start** dropdown with the most common commands to log in, build and push docker images.
+- Show a **Quick start** dropdown with the most common commands to log in, build and push
 - Optionally, a banner will be visible if the [expiration policy](#expiration-policy) is enabled for this project.

 ### Control Container Registry for your group